 A crucial difference between the tests used to determine the IR35 status of a regular contractor and one in an office is that only the personal service test is applied to office holders.

-“In my experience, contractors are appointed to office holding roles specifically for the individual skills and experience they bring.
-It is highly unusual for the client to accept and confirm to HMRC that the contractor’s personal service is not required.”
+Contractors are appointed to office holding roles specifically for the individual skills and experience they bring.
+It is highly unusual for the client to accept and confirm to HMRC that the contractor’s personal service is not required.